Privacy Policy

 1. What does this policy cover?

 We are committed to maintaining your confidence and trust to protect the personal data you provide to us or which we collect about you via our website www.lacimagroup.com or via any other method.
-This policy describes how we use, store and protect your personal data, including but not limited to data from your use of our website.

 In this privacy policy, “we”, “us”, “our” and “Lacima” means either or both Lacima Group Pty Limited ABN 54 097 353 994 of Suite 7.01, Level 7, 56 Pitt Street, Sydney 2000 Australia, as the owner and operator of this website and LG UK Pty Ltd, ABN 40 109 917 393, registered in England and Wales, Branch No: BR007759, Company No: FC 025449 of Suite 7.01, Level 7, 56 Pitt Street, Sydney 2000 Australia and Kemp House, 152 – 160 City Road, EC1V 2NX, United Kingdom.